Now in the USA K-1 Fiance Visa Holder Summary

 - Biometrics Fee: $85

 Include a check or a money order payable to USCIS in the application package.
 Each children under a K-2 also owes $750 – 1,140 fee depending on the age of the vhild when adjusting status.
+The fee for Children 14 years of age or great is $1,140.
 The Fee for children under 14 years of age is $750.
 On the other hand, children under 14 years of age do not need to pay the biometrics fee.

 Send your petition to the Chicago lock box.